Frshy/Discord.js-verification-bot/README.md

 # discord.js-reaction-verification-bot
 Simple discord.js verification bot
-This have been coded in a few minutes while eating crisps, so code may be kinda bad, when bot crashes or you just turn it off you have to create new verification message <br>
+This have been coded in a few minutes while eating crisps, so code may be kinda bad.
+When bot crashes or you just turn it off you have to create new verification message <br>
 Feel free to edit the code and if you want you can pull request if you have done something useful :D <br>

 <h2>How to use?</h2>